 Talk About Your Worries

 The reason you feel stressed about your business is because problems create emotions.
 Emotions can drain you both physically and mentally.
 They build up like steam in a pressure pot – if you never release the pressure, you eventually explode.
 Talking is the thing that relieves that pressure.
-Although you probably shouldn’t share confidential information, you can talk about your feelings with close friends and loved ones.
+Although you probably shouldn’t share confidential information, you can discuss your feelings with close friends and loved ones.
 If nobody is available or you live and work alone, talk to your pet or favourite plant.
 “Tim, you’re weird.
 It’s so awesome.”
 I know.
-In any case, the important thing is that the listener is someone you trust, so no venting to 3,000 people on social media please.
+In any case, the important thing is that the listener is someone you trust, so no venting to 3,000 people on social media, please.

 Work on Your Schedule

 Did you quit your nine-to-five with dreams of working on your schedule?
 But now you’re working the same hours, and it’s not what you wanted?
 That’s not good for your entrepreneur’s mental health.
 But I’ve got good news for you: you can change your schedule!
 You’re the boss.
 Set your own hours.
 “But Tim, my old boss, didn’t like it when I started earlier and quit work at 3 pm to take my dog for a walk.
 Why are you trying to get me in trouble?”
 Your old boss is gone.
 You took the risk of going out alone and not taking advantage of the benefits.
 Keeping your schedule lets you control your time and improves your self-esteem and confidence.